Saurabh-Helwade/OCTANET_APRIL/Task-1 Landing Page ( Netflix )/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
 Please follow the existing coding style and conventions, and provide a clear description of the changes you've made.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
-However, attribution is appreciated.